 - Sweater/ light jacket: The best time to visit Taiwan is during spring and autumn.
 While you’ll miss most of the heat, evenings can be cool.
 Pack a light sweater or jacket for the occasional cloudy day or breezy evening.
 Also, if you’re going to use public transport like the THSR, expect the AC to be cranked up!

-- Down jacket: If you’re visiting Taiwan during winter, you’ll need to pack a good coat to keep you warm.
+- Down jacket: If you’re visiting during winter, you’ll need to pack a good coat to keep you warm.
 January is the coldest month, and temperatures can dip into the single digits.
-A UNIQLO down jacket will keep you warm, while this Columbia Women’s Long Hooded Jacket is perfect if you’re looking for something that offers more warmth and is water-resistant.
+A UNIQLO down jacket will keep you warm, while this Columbia Women’s Long Hooded Jacket is perfect if you’re looking for something warmer and water-resistant.Â

 Essential Travel Accessories & Toiletries